ElMoha943/VRC-Scripts/README.md

 # Udon# Scripts
 A collection of UdonSharp scripts for vrchat.

 Disclaimer: some scripts are outdated due to recent changes in the game api.
-Mostly any function that uses custom network events.
-If you wish an update send me a message and i will do it.
+If you wish an update send me a message and I will do it.

 ## ChairGame
 An implementation of the "Musical Chairs" game made for "Xtasis Island Paradise" club.